wso2-attic/esb-connectors/facebook/facebook-connector/facebook-connector-1.0.0/README.txt

     Tested Platforms:

-    - Microsoft WINDOWS V-7,UBUNTU 14.04
+    - UBUNTU 14.04, Mac OSX 10.9
     - Ubuntu 13.04
     - WSO2 ESB 4.9.0-ALPHA

- 1. Download ESB 4.9.0-BETA by navigating the following the URL: https://svn.wso2.org/repos/wso2/scratch/ESB/
+ 1. Download ESB 4.9.0 by navigating the following the URL: https://svn.wso2.org/repos/wso2/scratch/ESB/

  2. The ESB should be configured as below.